CBIIT/datacommons-devops/terraform/modules/ecs/README.md

 - The SSM agent does not run as a separate container sidecar, it runs as an additional process inside the application container.
 - ECS Task role needs to allow communications with SSM and CloudWatch
 - Need to create a SG rule that allows ingress with tcp over port 80 with cidr 0.0.0.0/0
+- Create a task execution role policy that mimics the aws-managed role?